 - Towards the bottom of the screen, you have the Factory Reset button.
 Tap on it to reset the phone to factory settings.

 Once the phone is reset to factory settings, it will automatically restart.
 Allow your phone to connect to the network and then check if the problem has been fixed or not.

-What to do when I get “error while searching for network”?
+What to do when I get an “error while searching for network”?

-Some of our readers asked for a solution for this error that comes up on their screen when the phone has no signal.
-Since we are covering all no signal issues, let us check how to resolve this problem as well.
-The solution is unique to this issue and it seems to have worked for most of the Android phones.
+Some of our readers asked for a solution to this error.
+Since we are covering all no signal issues, let us check how to resolve this problem.
+The answer is unique, and it seems to have worked for most Android phones.

 - Now look up Mobile Network Settings and tap on it

 - Staying on the same screen, press and hold the Power key and the Home key of your device till the phone powers off.

 - Remove the battery of your device if it is removable

 - Now press and release the home button and the power button together.
 Do this ten times.